determined-ai/determined/docs/integrations/prometheus/_index.rst

 Discover how to enable a Grafana dashboard to monitor Determined hardware and system metrics.
 Determined provides a Prometheus endpoint that contains mappings between internal task, GPU, and container definitions, which are used by Prometheus to collect relevant metrics on a cluster running Determined.
-The endpoint is not enabled by default but can be enabled in the master configuration file.
+The endpoint is enabled by default but can be disabled in the master configuration file.

 Visit :ref:_kubernetes-observability for instructions on enabling observability in Kubernetes